 Arthur MacMillan, Head of North America, Washington DC

 Arthur MacMillan works with fact checkers to identify and edit stories that counter misinformation, and writes on major news topics such as government-sponsored disinformation campaigns.
 He was previously based in New York, Paris, Tehran, Baghdad and Hong Kong, and has worked in numerous other countries including Pakistan, where he reported on the assassination of Benazir Bhutto in 2007.

 Marisha Goldhamer, Senior Canada editor, Washington DC

-Marisha Goldhamer is one of the original verification editors in English for AFP Fact Check.
-She oversees the Canada team, working closely with journalists in Montreal, Toronto and Washington to edit, write and translate articles about misinformation in North America.
+Marisha Goldhamer is one of the original verification editors for AFP Fact Check.
+She oversees the Canada team, working closely with journalists in Montreal and Washington to edit, write and translate articles about misinformation in North America.
 Marisha joined AFP in 2003 as a Multimedia Desk editor in Washington.
-She was promoted to Senior Editor for Web and Mobile in 2016.

 Nina Lamparski, Head of Africa, Paris